jonas-gerosa361/kb/README.md

-# kb
-Knowledge base with links and documentations that I found valuable.
+# Repository with documentations, links and other stufs that I found usefull.